Helpmonks/haraka-plugin-mongodb/README.md

 # Configuration

-Copy the mongodb.ini from the config directory (haraka-plugin-mongodb/config) to your config folder and edit accordingly.
+Copy the mongodb.ini from the config directory (haraka-plugin-mongodb/config) to your Haraka config folder and edit accordingly.

 ## Section: MongoDB